Kaltharos/RPGMods/README.md

 Additionally there's a punishment system which can be used to punish player who kill lower level player,\
 which is configurable in the config.\
 Punishment will apply a debuff that reduce player combat effeciency.
-- `-25%` Physical & Spell Power
+- `-25%` Physical & spell power
-- `-15` Physical, Spell, Holy, and Fire resistance
+- `-15` Physical, spell, holy, and fire resistance
+- Gear level down (Overriden by EXP system if active)

 ## Config
 <details>